Zoe34/world-quiz/README.md

 - The answer options are always a light green colour and the "next question" buttons are all a neutral blue.

 ## Wireframes
+(The project has updates, such as the scoring system that aren't included in the wireframes)
 #### Main page:
 !["Main page" screenshot](/docs/wireframes/start-page.png)